ebook: Pasta, pizza, and Pinocchio: Questions and answers about missionary service

 years ago and contain a limited number of smaller shops.
 Most shops in Italy are small ones on the first floor of apartment buildings.
-Large department stores are far less common in Italy as they are in the USA.
+Large big-box stores are far less common in Italy as they are in the USA.
 Most everyone shops in their own neighborhoods within walking distance of their own home or at a central open-air market.